Study reveals cannabis compounds reduce threat of fatty liver disease | Health

 High-quality evidence with meaningful patient or clinical significance.

-“What we’re seeing in the emerging research is that certain cannabinoids, particularly CBD, appear to modulate the inflammatory and metabolic pathways that drive non-alcoholic fatty liver disease, which means we finally have a biological mechanism to discuss with patients rather than just telling them to lose weight and exercise, though those remain foundational.”
+“What we’re seeing in the literature is that certain cannabinoids, particularly CBD and THCV, appear to modulate the inflammatory and metabolic pathways that drive hepatic steatosis, which means we now have a biological rationale to study cannabis as a potential therapeutic option for patients with NAFLD who have exhausted conventional interventions or struggle with medication adherence.”

 Have a question about how this applies to your situation?
 Ask Dr. Caplan →